Electricity on European Campsites

-Mainland European electricity supply runs at 220V, which is 10V lower than in Britain.
-With a reduced voltage the output of power is also reduced, so appliances will generally not work so efficiently.
+Some sites’ electricity supply may run at 220V, 10V lower than the EU target.
+Reduced voltage gives reduced power output, so appliances generally do not work so efficiently.

-Increasing reliance on campsites’ electrical supplies by modern outfits means it is even more important to plan ahead to ensure you do not overload any site’s electricity supply.
-Please ensure your requirements do not exceed the amperage reserved for you on your booking.
-The site power supply is given on each site’s price panel.
+Increasing reliance on campsites’ electrical supplies by modern units means it is even more important to plan ahead to ensure you do not overload any site’s electricity supply.
+Please ensure your requirements do not exceed the amperage reserved on your booking.
+The Campsites' power supplies are shown within the pitch descriptions on our campsite web pages.

-To protect sophisticated equipment, including computers and mobile phones, we highly recommend that you use a voltage fluctuation/power surge protector.
-The Club cannot be held responsible for electrical damage caused by voltage fluctuations.
+Do protect sophisticated equipment, such as computers and mobile phones, with a voltage fluctuation/power surge protector.
+The Club is not responsible for electrical damage caused by voltage fluctuations.

 The mains lead needed to connect to the electricity supply on UK Club Sites is a blue three-pin plug and socket manufactured to European Standard CEE17.
-While many continental sites are changing to this system many still use their national-style plugs, especially in France, Germany and Spain.
-To use your usual lead on these sites you will need to connect it to a lead with a two-pin continental plug at one end and a blue socket at the other.
-These continental site adaptors are available in all good camping accessory shops for about £7.
+Many continental sites have this system, but many still use their national-style plugs, especially in France, Germany and Spain.
+To connect a CEE17 lead on these sites requires a lead with a two-pin continental plug at one end and a CEE17 blue socket at the other.
+These continental site adaptors are available in all good camping accessory shops for about £5.

 How far away will my hook-up be?